Attaching Networks to Docker Build

 Another great feature in Buildx is the possibility to Build images for different architectures from the same build machine.
 Now, it is possible to build ARM, X86, and possibly RISC-V in the future all from the same build instance.
 We no longer need specialized build servers per CPU architecture, which will save us time and money as well.

-The Buildx features still contain the experimental flag, but I predict these features will slowly start working their way into the production release. `docker build` continues to add functionality and will be even more critical going forward.
+The Buildx features still contain the experimental flag.
+Still, I predict these features will slowly start working their way into the production release. `docker build` continues to add functionality and will be even more critical going forward.

 Follow me